python-attrs/attrs/docs/why.rst

 Nevertheless, there are still reasons to prefer ``attrs`` over Data Classes whose relevancy depends on your circumstances:

 - ``attrs`` supports all mainstream Python versions, including CPython 2.7 and PyPy.
+- ``attrs`` doesn't force type annotations on you, if you don't like them.
+- While Data Classes are implementing features from ``attrs`` every now and then, their presence is dependent on the Python version, not the package version.
+  For example, support for ``__slots__`` has only been added in Python 3.10.
+  That is especially painful in PyPI packages that support multiple Python versions.
+  This includes possible implementation bugs.
-- Data Classes are intentionally less powerful than ``attrs``.
+- Data Classes are *intentionally* less powerful than ``attrs``.
-  There is a long list of features that were sacrificed for the sake of simplicity and while the most obvious ones are validators, converters, and ``__slots__``, it permeates throughout all APIs.
+  There is a long list of features that were sacrificed for the sake of simplicity and while the most obvious ones are validators, converters, field hooks, or equality customization, it permeates throughout all APIs.

   On the other hand, Data Classes currently do not offer any significant feature that ``attrs`` doesn't already have.
 - ``attrs`` can and will move faster.